i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Provider/README.md

-When logging in at the portal application via the consuming organisation's (e.g. Happy Pets) Keyrock IDP, the user receives an iSHARE-compliant JWT which will be sent along all requests to the provider's packet delivery service endpoint, namely the API Umbrella instance performing the access management for the service provider's context broker.
+When logging in at the portal application via the consuming organisation's (e.g. Happy Pets) Keyrock IDP, the user receives an iSHARE-compliant JWT which will be sent along all requests to the provider's packet delivery service endpoint, namely the PEP/PDP instance performing the access management for the service provider's context broker.

-Depending on whether the consuming organisation's Keyrock instance was configured using it's own authorisation registry or an external one, the JWT will contain either the user's policies directly or access information about the external authorisation registry, which will allow API Umbrella to check for the necessary access rights of the user.
+Depending on whether the consuming organisation's Keyrock instance was configured using it's own authorisation registry or an external one, the JWT will contain either directly the user's policies or just access information about the external authorisation registry, which will allow the PDP to check for the necessary access rights of the user.